 🇺🇾

-From Bursar to Admissions Officer and much else besides, Jacques also acts as a nexus between The Garzón School, our legal studio and architect and the local authorities.
-Born in Montevideo, and having lived in the Basque Country and in New York, Jacques has enjoyed a rich multicultural upbringing and education which underpins his cultural openness and life experience.
-Outside TGS, Jacques is currently completing his thesis with a view to obtaining a Bachelor’s Degree in International Studies.
+Jacques serves as both School Bursar and Admissions Officer at The Garzón School, seamlessly connecting our institution with legal advisors, architects, and local authorities.
+Born in Montevideo and having lived in the Basque Country and New York, he brings a rich multicultural perspective that enhances our community's cultural openness.
+Jacques is currently completing his thesis for a Bachelor's Degree in International Studies, further enriching his role with global insights. -

 🇺🇾